 Small underwater photo logistics

-on one side, my complete diving equipment;
+on the one hand, my complete diving equipment;

-Fortunately he rolls, this bag!
-The whole easily reaches 28-29 kg… 😱
+Fortunately it rolls, this bag!
+The whole thing easily reaches 28-29 kg… 😱

 Clothes: the tropical minimum

-some tops with straps for “seaside” places
+some suspenders tops for “seaside” places

 one or two shorts